OHA Announces Public Meetings to Help Shape the Future of Coordinated Care

 - Reducing language and cultural barriers that affect access to health care

 Spanish language interpretation services will be at the meetings.
 Do you need interpretation in another language?
 Do you have a request for accommodation?
-Please contact Stephanie Jarem at [email protected] at least two days before the meeting.
-Every effort will be made to provide services for requests made closer to the meeting.
+Please contact Stephanie Jarem at [email protected]

 For more information, visit the CCO 2.0 webpage.